dehypnosis/leaderboard/README.md

 which reaches to just 1200 MiB.

 So in-memory strategy seems obviously acceptable for this scenario.
-Then back to the data structure decision, After implementing `PlayerList` abstract class and `PlayerArrayList: PlayerList` class for the proof of concept, I planned to implement `PlayerRedBlackTreeList: PlayerList` which is a binary search tree with self-balancing feature.
+Then back to the data structure decision, After implementing `PlayerList` abstract class and `PlayerArrayList` class for the proof of concept, I planned to implement `PlayerRedBlackTreeList` which is a binary search tree with self-balancing feature.
 Because there must be tons of updates in user entities even in a single day, a non-self-balanced tree must be easily biased to make bad performance.

-Unfortunately, due to lack of the time, I finished the project just with implementing naive `PlayerBinarySearchTreeList: PlayerList`.
-T.T
-Thank you for reading.
+Unfortunately, due to lack of the time, I finished the project just with implementing naive `PlayerBSTList`.
+T.T Thank you for reading.